groundhoggwp/groundhogg/README.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl.md

-The first WordPress powered open source marketing automation plugin that requires no external, monthly paid, expensive platform that is too complicated to use anyway.
+Say hello to the easiest way to Simplify, Consolidate & Automate your Sales & Marketing in WordPress.

 == Description ==

-Groundhogg provides the essential tools for you to be able to communicate with your list effectively.

-Use Benchmarks (interactions with your site) to trigger Actions with your list to provide a more meaningful conversation.
+Say hello to the easiest way to Simplify, Consolidate & Automate your Sales & Marketing in WordPress.

-Groundhogg provides tools that allow you to create and implement high converting email marketing funnels in a matter of minutes.
+Groundhogg provides a suite of digital marketing and sales tools that allow you to create and implement high converting funnels in a matter of minutes.
 If you're new to marketing, Groundhogg also comes with pre-built funnel and email templates to speed up the process.

 Our [extensions library](https://groundhogg.io/downloads/) will allow you to connect WordPress' most powerful plugins, adding more trigger points and useful interaction tools.